joe-crawford/AudioMoth-Counter/README.md

-# AudioMoth-Project #
+# AudioMoth-Counter #
-A minimal project on which all AudioMoth firmware can be built.
+A minimal AudioMoth firmware which turns it into a binary counter.

 ### Usage ###

-When run, this implementation will flash an LED and handle USB interactions to enable communication with the [AudioMoth Time App](https://github.com/OpenAcousticDevices/AudioMoth-Time-App).
+When powered on the LEDs will flash to count binary integers starting from zero.
+The green LED represents a binary "0", the red a binary "1".
+This a lightly modified version of the [example AudioMoth-Project firmware](https://github.com/OpenAcousticDevices/AudioMoth-Project) so all the usual behaviour is still there, e.g. being able to flash new firmware via USB.

+---

+(From the original AudioMoth-Project:)

 ### Documentation ###